After a summer of tear gas, can Hong Kong protesters go back to being students?

 In the Netflix show, a band of rebellious kids (plus one with superpowers) do battle against otherworldly monsters to save their hometown.
 "One summer can change everything," the trailer said.

 "We totally feel that," said Wong, president of Hong Kong University's Student Union (HKUSU).
 "This summer really changed everything.
-We were fighting real-life stranger things -- but instead of fighting something from another dimension, we're fighting the police."
+We were fighting real-life 'Stranger Things' -- but instead of fighting something from another dimension, we're fighting the police."

 Usually, students spend their summers hanging out with their friends, going to the beach, and resting up.
 Instead, this summer they transformed into seasoned protest veterans, strapping on gas masks and hard hats.